Thomas G. Alexander

 Utah, The Right Place

-New levels of prosperity generated a demand for processed goods, and in Utah, some of the major beneficiaries included factories that manufactured products from the bounty of Utah's farms and mines.
+New levels of prosperity generated a demand for processed goods, and in Utah, some of the major beneficiaries included factories that manufactured products from the bounty of Utah’s farms and mines.
 Beet-processing plants, owned by Amalgamated and Utah-Idaho, poured out sugar to sweeten Cokes, cakes, and cookies.
-Meatpackers, including Armour, Cudahy, Doctorman, Jordan, McFarland, and Miller, and canning companies such as Blackington and Woods Cross sent their products to consumers' tables throughout the West.
-Tins of Sego Milk, lovingly called "canned cows," flavored cakes and coffee.
-The Geneva Steel plant shipped out rolled steel, and smelters at Midvale, Garfield, and Tooele refined and processed copper, lead, and zinc form Utah's mines.
+Meatpackers, including Armour, Cudahy, Doctorman, Jordan, McFarland, and Miller, and canning companies such as Blackington and Woods Cross sent their products to consumers’ tables throughout the West.
+Tins of Sego Milk, lovingly called “canned cows,” flavored cakes and coffee.
+The Geneva Steel plant shipped out rolled steel, and smelters at Midvale, Garfield, and Tooele refined and processed copper, lead, and zinc from Utah’s mines.